dell/omnia/docs/source/Test/Use_case_1_k8s_cluster/Local_Repo.rst

     - Go to input/software_config.json file.
     - Ensure you have the following entries in order to set up a K8s cluster (k8s entry must be present). ##add the bare-basic structure of the json file for a k8s cluster##
     - For other software packages, AI tools, and GPU drivers/tools - modify as needed.
-For more information on how to modify, see ##link to other optional packages page##.
+For more information on how to modify, `click here <../../OmniaInstallGuide/Ubuntu/CreateLocalRepo/localrepos.html>`_.

 * Open the input/local_repo_config.yml file and modify as required: